raph714/Orc-Fort/README.md

 ## How to win
 Orcs like to keep things simple.
 The player with the most points at the end of the game wins.
 Points can be earned by killing opponents units or controlling buildings.
-Units are all worth 1 point each, but some buildings are more valuable than others.
+Killing a unit is worth 1 point, see the [buildings](Buildings.md) descriptions for victory points associated with each building.

 ## How to Play
 ### Basic Rules
 1. Each game has a set number of rounds.
-Standard game is 12 rounds, but you can decide to play a game of any length.
+Standard game is either 12 rounds or the first player to 10 points, but you can decide to play a game of any length.
 2. Action cards may be played during anyones turn, in the main phase.
 3. Trading may take place during anyones turn.